 I love our new Ikea couch which doesn’t block our windows and sits comfortably in our sunroom.
 Even coffee tables can become difficult to navigate around if they are on the larger side.

 Even the smallest rooms can be remodeled into something beautiful and functional.
 Almost any project we’ve tackled here at Snazzy has had storage and organization at the top of mind.
+Our laundry room was a challenge because of the tight quarters, so we remodeled it!

 So when you can’t quite make it work, draw up your “dream room”.
 Add cabinets.
 Shelving.
 Whatever you can afford in small phases to improve your quality of life.